adir-a/zsh-gpt/README.md

 for more great examples.

 ```
-❯ g hello world
+❯ gpt hello world
 Hello there!
 How can I assist you today?

-❯ g how do I change the date on linux
+❯ gpt how do I change the date on linux
 To change the date on Linux, you can use the "date" command with the appropriate parameters.

 For example, to set the date to January 1, 2025 at 12:00 AM, you could use the following command: